 PI: Jochen Hampe / Andrej Shevchenko

-PI: Ludovic Vallier
+PI: Ludovic Vallier / Milad Rezvani

 To understand NAFLD pathomechanisms translatable to prevention, we use high-throughput multi-omics systems biology to investigate their shifts under a randomized controlled trial for an isocaloric dietary intervention in NAFLD.
 In so doing we particularly seek to characterize scope and nature of gut microbiome mediation and modulation of lifestyle risk factors, testing resulting causal hypotheses through microbiome transfer into gnotobiotic mouse models.
 By exploring the wider scope of cross-systems microbiome, metabolome and phenome correlations, we will further assess likelihood of comorbidity, potential drugability, and sex/gender differentiality of NAFLD risk manifestation.

-PI: Sofia Forslund / Joachim Spranger
+PI: Sofia Forslund / Knut Mai

 The contribution of fat-derived signals to the pathogenesis of NAFLD remains incompletely understood as the complex interplay between adipose tissue, immune system and liver homeostasis is difficult to examine in standard models of NAFLD.
 By taking advantage of lipodystrophic mice and patients suffering from a complete loss of fat tissue and NAFLD we will address the hypothesis that adipose tissue modulates NAFLD by controlling metabolic injury and hepatic inflammation.
 In-depth immune cell characterizations metabolic analyses and fat transplantation-models will serve to decipher mechanisms driving NAFLD, allowing to develop new concepts for the treatment of NAFLD.